ccdcoe/CDMCS/Suricata/unix-socket/README.md

 * https://home.regit.org/2012/09/a-new-unix-command-mode-in-suricata/
 * https://github.com/inliniac/suricata/blob/89ba5816dc303d54741bdfd0a3896c7c1ce50d91/src/unix-manager.c#L922

-Unix socket can be enabled in YAML cofnig.
+Unix socket can be enabled in YAML config.
 Note that this should be enabled by default, so current section does not require user to set it up.

 ```
 unix-command: